Agricultural Literacy Curriculum Matrix

 3 - 5

-Students observe how earthworms speed the decomposition of organic matter and learn how this adds nutrients to the soil that are important for plant growth.
-Activities include constructing worm habitats from milk jugs and completing Ride the Wild Leaf Cycle activity sheets.
+Students observe how earthworms speed the decomposition of organic matter and identify how this adds nutrients to the soil that are important for plant growth by constructing worm habitats from milk jugs.

 30 minutes, plus ongoing observation time